 - Children must be a minimum age of 2 years 8 months and less than 4 years 8 months of age on September 1.
 Students over 4 years 8 months are no longer eligible for PUF funding.
 They will be enrolled in kindergarten classes and have their needs supported within inclusive education.

 - An assessment by a qualified professional of a severe disability or severe language delay must be provided to school authorities.

-- Documentation for severe needs must include a recent thorough assessment (for example, medical, psychological, or speech and language pathology, depending on the disability)
+- Documentation must include a recent thorough assessment (for example, medical, psycho-educational, or speech and language pathology among others, depending on the disability).

-- An Individualized Program Plan team , must be in place to guide the program for each child qualifying for Early Intervention Services.
-The IPP Team should include but is not limited to the parent(s), ECS teacher, Inclusive Education Coordinator, other school personnel as appropriate and additional service providers who are involved in developing, implementing and monitoring the child’s program.
+- A Learning Team must be in place to guide the program for each PUF-funded child.
+The Learning Team should include the parent/guardian, ECS teacher, Inclusive Education coordinator, other school personnel as appropriate and additional service providers who are involved in developing, implementing and monitoring the child’s program.